-Services that are covered for you What you must pay when you get these services In-Network Diabetes self-management training, diabetic services and supplies \$0 co-pay per visit.
-No prior authorization required.
+Services that are covered for you What you must pay when you get these services In-Network Diabetes screening No prior authorization required.
+We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
+There is no coinsurance or co-pay for the Medicare covered diabetes screening tests.
+Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
+Diabetes self-management training, diabetic services and supplies No prior authorization required.
 For all people who have diabetes (insulin and non-insulin users).
-Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+Covered services include: \$0 co-pay.
+Diabetes self-management training is covered under certain conditions Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
 Manufacturer limited when filled through a pharmacy.
+20% co-insurance.
 For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.

-Diabetes self-management training is covered under certain conditions Durable medical equipment (DME) and related supplies Prior authorization may be required for some Durable Medical Equipment (DME).
+Services that are covered for you What you must pay when you get these services In-Network Durable medical equipment (DME) and related supplies Prior authorization may be required for some Durable Medical Equipment (DME).
 20% co-insurance.
 (For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at www.Medicare.PacificSource.com
+The most recent list of suppliers is available on our website at